stereoboy/webrtc_samples/cpp/BUILD.md

     [7242/7242] STAMP obj/default.stamp
     ```
     ```
-    ninja -C out/Release webrtc // This is not enough for absl
+    ninja -C out/Release webrtc // This is not enough for abseil-cpp
     ```
   * Debug version
     ```